 Make use of the opening on the edge of the drain pan in case your system doesn’t contain an access vent.
 Underlying complications with the system can also be responsible for compromised water flow.
 When the pan and drain are not slightly tilted, water can accumulate in behind the pan and will ultimately overspill.
 Several fresh systems are set with overflow detectors fitted within the pipe.

-I recommend you call a local professional if you are not in a position to clean your AC’s condensate drain line.
-Constant periodic measures such as inspecting your drain line can help increase your AC’s efficiency.
+While it’s possible to clean out your condensate drain line yourself, remember that regular air conditioner maintenance is an important part of keeping it running at optimum efficiency, and a certified HVAC technician may do this in the process.
+We recommend you call a local professional if you are not in a position to clean your AC’s condensate drain line.
 The clearing process should be repeated each month to destroy any harmful bacteria or buildup, ensuring peak performance operation.